RedPointGlobal/redpoint-rpi/README.md

 Before installing RPI, ensure that the following requirements are met:

 - **Redpoint Container Registry access:**
-Prior to RPI install, open a support ticket at support@redpointglobal.com requesting access to the RPI repository.
+Prior to installing RPI, open a support ticket at support@redpointglobal.com requesting access to the RPI repository.

 - **RPI License:**
-Prior to RPI install, open a support ticket at support@redpointglobal.com to obtain your License activation key.
+Prior to installing RPI, open a support ticket at support@redpointglobal.com to obtain your License activation key.

 - **Cluster Access:**
-  - Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/), a command-line tool for interacting with your Kubernetes cluster.
+Prior to installing RPI, install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/), a command-line tool for interacting with your Kubernetes cluster and ensure you have access to interact with the target Kubeenetes cluster.
-  - Gain command-line access to your Kubernetes cluster to interact with it using kubectl.

 ### Install Procedure
 Before installing RPI, follow these preparatory steps to ensure a smooth setup: